Christopher Evans (outlaw): George Sontag's confession

 The robbery at Western Union Junction occurred at about one o’clock in the morning on November 12, 1891.

 George decided that a good place to stop the train was at a wagon road, three quarters of a mile from the station.
 They hid under a platform, both wearing masks, and holding buckshot in their mouths to disguise their voices.
 When they noticed No. 3 pounding along the rail towards them, they unwrapped each coat pocket and stood ready.
 When it stopped, the two boarded, John getting up with the engineer and fireman, while George got onto the blind baggage.

 After covering the crew, John had the fireman light the cigars.
 Then he looked out of the cab and, seeing a fence at the wagon crossing, ordered the engineer to stop.
-Unfortunately this was at the first, instead of the second crossing, which George had picked out.
+This was at the first, instead of the second crossing, which George had picked out.
 Unaware of the mistake, John took the engineer and fireman and got down on the right-hand side, the moment the train stopped.
 In the same instant, George jumped back to blow the express car.